stefanboere/advent-of-code/README.md

 ## Languages

+Only the first few days have solutions in all languages; see below.
+`a` means 'only part a'.

 | Day | c++ | haskell | j | julia | lisp | perl | python | prolog | rust |
 |-----|-----|---------|---|-------|------|------|--------|--------|------|
 | 01  | x   | x       | x | x     | x    | x    | x      | x      | x    |